nopara73/HBitcoin/README.md

 4. `cd src/HBitcoin.Tests/`
 5. `dotnet test`

+*Notes:*
-*Note: as of today some tests might fail when running them all at once.
-Running them one by one should work.*
+- As of today some tests might fail when running them all at once.
+Running them one by one should work.
+- Some tests have been prefunded with testnet coins.
+If some funny dev funds the messing with the wallets or the coins run out due to the fees, some tests are burn some tests might fail, too.